 What does the Memorandum of Understanding signed with the government mean?

 The protocol signals the willingness of the government and the Institute to work together.
-In 2017, the Institute will complete and submit to the government environmental and economic studies.
+In 2017, Blue Frontiers completed and submitted to the government environmental and economic studies.
 Following that, the government will develop an appropriate legislative framework for the project.

 You can download the text of the protocol (english text at in the second part).